 Furthermore, your employees must also subscribe to keeping the details of your private label customers confidential.

 Make sure you do not compromise on the products quality standards.
 Since you would not put a substandard product under your brand, do not think it is okay to do that for your customer.
+Here is another article link to check-out

 As you weigh the pros and cons to help you decide between Private labels and selling on Amazon, one major thing to consider is the scale of your operation.